-When the Greek goddess of love and sexuality, Aphrodite unfurls her magical girdle, no one could resist the wonders of sensuality and as legends have it, even the Queen of Gods, Hera had borrowed the girdle to woo her rather philandering husband, Zeus.
-So one thing can be settled at the very outset.
+When the Greek goddess of love and sexuality, Aphrodite, unfurls her magical girdle, no one could resist the wonders of sensuality.
+As legends have it, even the Queen of Gods, Hera, had borrowed the girdle to woo her rather philandering husband, Zeus.
 Even the celestials could do with a bit of help when it came to their sexual escapades.
-No wonder that when in the mortal world, the need for stimulants and boosters of sexual prowess was felt, it was felt appropriate to pay an ode to Goddess Aphrodite.
+No wonder sexual stimulants and boosters are required in the mortal world- as an ode to Goddess Aphrodite!

 Thus were born Aphrodisiacs; the worldly counterparts of Aphrodite's girdle and the recourse for all those need a little extra push for their performances.
-Aphrodisiacs are typically foods or spices which are endowed with stimulating properties which enhance one’s sex drives.
+Aphrodisiacs are typically foods, spices, or herbs endowed with arousing and stimulating properties to enhance your sex drive.

 Why do we need Aphrodisiacs?

 Sex drives, also known as libido, depend on different hormones that arouse sexual desires and improves performance in bed.
 Phenylethylamine and serotonin are primary hormones that boost sexual arousals.

 Often, due to some reason, if adequate proportions of these hormones are not produced in our bodies, the body experiences a loss of sex drive.
 On such occasions, a little extra push can restore your sex drive and let you indulge in your special moments of intimacy.
 Wondering where this extra push will come from?
 The answer lies in aphrodisiacs.